top of page

 How does this program work?

-Seaside’s website now features an interactive StoryMaps page offering accessible participant registration, a GIS map displaying teams around the world, and a data form connected to the GIS map.
+Seaside’s website now features an interactive Experience Builder page offering accessible participant registration, a GIS map displaying teams around the world, a data form connected to the GIS map, and an interactive dashboard where you can explore various metrics of all the participants.

 Teams agree to perform at least one clean-up every two months and commit to an extended period of time.
 However, Seaside will conduct constant outreach to encourage participants and teams to adopt a more frequent cleanup cadence.

-The engaging and interactive T.R.A.S.H Community Cleanup StoryMap will display team pictures and videos, team information like team leaders and members, adoption area, contact information, as well as collected trash amounts and weights, and debris inventories from each team.
+The engaging and interactive T.R.A.S.H Community Cleanup Experience Builder will display team pictures, team information like team leaders and members, adoption area, contact information, as well as collected trash amounts and weights, and debris inventories from each team.
 Teams can choose to add as much content as they desire!

 There is no registration fee to participate!
 Volunteers can elect to purchase essential materials in whatever quantities through our T.R.A.S.H Community Cleanup order form, such as Seaside vests, grabbers, gloves, and bags.